lelit/django-diazo/README.md

 ### Uploaded themes

-By default, the .zip files that are uploaded are stored in the media folder.
+By default, the .zip files that are uploaded are extracted in the media folder.
-You might want to serve this files in debug mode.
+You might want to serve these files in debug mode.
-Add the following to your ``urls.py``:
+Add the following to your `urls.py`:

     if settings.DEBUG:
         urlpatterns = patterns('',
-           url(r'^media/(?P<path>.*)$', 'django.views.static.serve',
+           url(r'^media/themes/(?P<path>.*)$', 'django.views.static.serve',
-               {'document_root': settings.MEDIA_ROOT, 'show_indexes': True}),
+               {'document_root': os.path.join(settings.MEDIA_ROOT, 'themes'), 'show_indexes': True}),
         ) + urlpatterns

-For production environments it is not recommended to serve the whole media dir.
+For production environments it is not recommended to serve files from the media folder.
-Since this product is not production ready, there's no solution yet included.
+This implementation only servers files in the `themes` folder within the media folder but it would be better to serve these files using a web server and not via Django.

 ### CodeMirror